Naseem Shah: International career

 He was initially named in Pakistan's squad for the 2020 Under-19 Cricket World Cup, but after his impressive start in Test cricket, he was withdrawn from the U19 team.
 In January 2020, the Pakistan Cricket Board (PCB) issued a statement on Naseem being withdrawn from their U19 squad.
-They reiterated that it was due to cricketing reasons, and not concerns of his age, stating they have checked and verified the ages of all cricketers who could play in their U19 team.
+They reiterated that it was due to cricketing reasons, and not concerns about his age, stating they have checked and verified the ages of all cricketers who could play in their U19 team.

 On 9 February 2020, in the first Test against Bangladesh, at the age of 16 years and 359 days, he became the youngest bowler to take a Test hat-trick.
-In May 2020, the PCB awarded him with a central contract ahead of the 2020–21 season.
+In May 2020, the PCB awarded him a central contract ahead of the 2020–21 season.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
-In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
+In July, he was shortlisted for Pakistan's 20-man squad for the Test matches against England.
 On 21 August, he was named in Pakistan's Twenty20 International (T20I) squad, also for the series against England.
 In November 2020, he was named in Pakistan's 35-man squad for their tour to New Zealand.
 In October 2021, he was named in the Pakistan Shaheens squad for their tour of Sri Lanka.

 In August 2022, he was named in Pakistan's ODI squad, for their tour of the Netherlands.
 He made his ODI debut on 16 August 2022, for Pakistan, against the Netherlands.
-During the last ODI, Naseem took his maiden fifer in ODIs.
+During the last ODI, Naseem took his maiden wicket in ODIs.